joshgallantt/rsCALC/README.md

 * You shouldn't be doing the same tasks over and over like creating a README from scratch
 * You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have have contributed to expanding this template!

-A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With

 * [Selenium](https://github.com/SeleniumHQ/Selenium)